nakasendo/nakasendo/doc/nakasendo/docs/Primitives.md

 **Definition**

-The first is achieved using Joint Verifiable Random Secret Sharing, and the second is Diffie-Hellman key exchange.

 _Joint Verifiable Random Secret Sharing_

 A group of $N$ participants can create a shared secret using the concepts described above, such that $(t+1)$ of the group are required to calculate the shared secret.
 The shares of this shared secret can be calculated without ever calculating the shared secret itself, and this can be doing in a verifiable way.
 This method is called 'Joint Verifiable Random Secret Sharing', commonly referred to as JVRSS.